Till startsida

 Recent and forthcoming publications

-Hillman, T., Jungselius, B., & Weilenmann, A. (Submitted).
-"In just three hours I got like 22 likes on a pancake picture": Dealing with temporality in social media use and research.
-Proceedings of the SIGCHI conference on Human factors in computing systems, Paris: ACM Press.
+Hillman, T., & Weilenmann, A. (2015).
+Situated social media use: A methodological approach to locating social media practices and trajectories.
+Proceedings of the SIGCHI conference on Human factors in computing systems, Seoul: ACM Press.

 Thomas Hillman